nandoflorestan/nine/README.rst

 When the best Python 2/Python 3 compatibility modules -- especially the famous `*six* library invented by Benjamin Peterson <https://pypi.python.org/pypi/six>`_ -- were created, they were written from the point of view of a Python 2 programmer starting to grok Python 3.

-But it is 2016.
-Python 3.5 is here.
-3.5!!!

 If you use *six*, your code is compatible, but stuck in Python 2 idioms.

 **nine** turns **six** upside down.
 You write your code using Python 3 idioms -- as much as possible --, and it is the Python 2 "version" that is patched.